rossm932/rossm932/README.md

 🤖 Working as a Junior Software Developer at Experis, to then be deployed for OpenText

-💻 Having a go at building a sports betting bot using AI and ML.
+💻 Attempting to format a futures trading strategy within a bot that trades for me.
 & Looking to collaborate with like-minded individuals in building problem-solving applications and websites.